Foreign tax relief

 All UK residents with Swiss bank accounts (both UK domiciled and non-UK domiciled) should obtain professional advice.

 The United Kingdom has one of the largest networks of tax treaties, with more than 100 countries.
 These conventions aim to eliminate double taxation of income or gains arising in one territory and paid to residents of another territory.
 They work by dividing the tax rights each country claims by its domestic laws over the same income and gains.
-Most treaties are based on the OECD Model Taxation Convention.
+Most treaties are based on the Organisation for Economic Co-operation and Development (OECD) Model Taxation Convention.

 Tax information exchange agreements (TIEAs)